 Fame is a strange thing in that you can spend a lifetime achieving it, yet following a certain number of years after you’re gone, the audience tends to forget.
 But at the same time, there are actors who are cut down at a young age who somehow manages to remain a part of the public consciousness.
-You can certainly find that with martial arts expert Bruce Lee, who died in 1973 at age 32; Bill Bixby, star of My Favorite Martian, The Courtship of Eddie’s Father and The Incredible Hulk, whose life ended at age 59 in 1993; and Richard Long of The Big Valley and Nanny and the Professor, who suffered a fatal heart attack in 1974 at age 59.
+You can certainly find that with martial arts expert Bruce Lee, who died in 1973 at age 32; Bill Bixby, star of My Favorite Martian, The Courtship of Eddie’s Father and The Incredible Hulk, whose life ended at age 59 in 1993; and Richard Long of The Big Valley (one of the great classic TV Westerns) and Nanny and the Professor, who suffered a fatal heart attack in 1974 at age 59.

 Early on, Long had enjoyed a fruitful film acting career, which was derailed when he was drafted into the Korean War.
 Upon returning home, he found that things had changed and he had to turn to television, where he would consistently find work as a frequent guest star and in leading roles in no less than five shows.
 Of them, his most popular was the TV Western, The Big Valley, which ran from the mid to late 1960s.